OfficeDev/outlook-dev-docs/docs/add-ins/categories.md

 You can use the API to add, get, and remove categories for a message or appointment item.

 > [!IMPORTANT]
 > Only categories in the master list on your mailbox are available for you to apply to a message or appointment.
-See the earlier section [Manage categories available for mailbox items](#manage-categories-available-for-mailbox-items) for more information.
+See the earlier section [Manage categories in the master list](#manage-categories-in-the-master-list) for more information.

 ### Add categories to an item

-The following example shows how to apply a category named "Urgent!" to the current item by calling [addAsync](/javascript/api/outlook/office.categories#addasync-categories--options--callback-) on [item.categories](/javascript/api/outlook/office.item#categories).
+The following example shows how to apply the category named "Urgent!" to the current item by calling [addAsync](/javascript/api/outlook/office.categories#addasync-categories--options--callback-) on [item.categories](/javascript/api/outlook/office.item#categories).

 ```javascript
 var categoriesToAdd = ["Urgent!"];